 I paint because there are places in the natural world that move me.
-To be mindful the place, the air, the light and to the surface of wood or linen, oils, varnish, the pigments, the brushes — all natural materials – creates a bridge to the work and the work to place.
+To be mindful of the place, the air, the light and the surfaces of wood, linen, oils, varnish, pigments, the brushes — all natural materials – creates a bridge to the work and the work to place.

 “Nineteenth-century painters went out into the wilderness to bring back reports about a land we did not know; painters now report a land we risk forgetting…Acts of salvage in desperate times…”

 Richard Wilbur, Introduction.
 A Sense of Place: The Artist and the American Land by Alan Gussow, 1972.

 You must be logged in to post a comment.